Blog

 The Praiz template library interface, acting as a strategic AI meeting recorder feature to automate CRM data extraction and ensure adherence to sales frameworks for better revenue intelligence.

+Figure 1.
 A grid of call summary templates within the Praiz dashboard, featuring categorized options for Discovery, Closing, and Sales Training to streamline automated workflow execution

 Psychology of the deal: Challenger and SPIN approaches

-Once the lead is qualified, the focus shifts to the psychological triggers that drive a prospect to actually change their status quo.
+Once the lead is qualified, the focus shifts to the psychological triggers that drive a prospect to change their status quo.

 SPIN Selling: Using discovery questions to reveal latent pain

-We categorize questions into Situation, Problem, Implication, and Need-Payoff phases.
-This sequence is designed to dig deep.
-It moves the conversation from surface-level facts to emotional business drivers.
-Good discovery is about asking, not telling. nYou must move a prospect from mild dissatisfaction to an urgent need.
-The goal is to make the pain of the current state unbearable.
-Use questions to guide them there.
-Focus on the Implication phase to build the financial case.
-What happens if they do nothing?
+SPIN categorizes questions into Situation, Problem, Implication, and Need-Payoff phases.
+This sequence is designed to dig deep, moving the conversation from surface-level facts to the business drivers underneath.
+Good discovery is about asking, not telling.
+You must move a prospect from mild dissatisfaction to an urgent need, making the cost of the current state clear.
+Focus on the Implication phase to build the financial case: what happens if they do nothing?
 This is where the real ROI is discovered and quantified.

 The Challenger mindset: Teaching, tailoring, and taking control